ZehCnaS34/CAIT-Revan/README.md

 To run this code clone this project to whatever directory you would like, and open the `Revan.sln` file with visual studio.
 Then click on the `start` button at the top of the window.
 This will bring up the command-prompt where you will be able to type in the time in a 24-hour format (HH:MM:SS).

 To customize the output of the code, go to the `Program.cs` file and toggle some of the comments I've written.
-You have the ability to:
+You have will the ability to:
 - Change the color of the bulb.
 - Change the amount of bulbs per row.
 - Change the color of the quarter bulbs.